-All 560,000 Palestine refugees originally registered in Syria have been affected by the ongoing conflict.
 The majority of the 450,000 Palestine refugees remaining in Syria are internally displaced and remain in continuous need of humanitarian aid.
-Up to 280,000 are currently displaced inside Syria, with a further 80,000 displaced to neighbouring countries including Lebanon, Jordan, Turkey, Egypt and increasingly, to Europe.
+Up to 280,000 are currently displaced inside Syria, with a further 110,000 displaced to neighbouring countries, including Lebanon, Jordan, Turkey, Egypt and increasingly, to Europe.
 The escalating violence makes movement and access more difficult and causes severe hardship.
 Jordan effectively closed its borders to Palestine refugees from Syria (PRS) early in the conflict; Lebanon followed suit in May 2015.

-UNRWA requires US$ 415.4 million to meet minimum needs of Palestine refugees affected by the Syria crisis in the region in 2015.
+In 2016, UNRWA needs US$ 414 million to meet the minimum humanitarian needs of Palestine refugees affected by the conflict in the region.

 We at UNRWA would like to thank all of our donors for their commitment and support to Palestine refugees from Syria caught in the devastating conflict.
-This assistance has been the life-line to the Palestine refugee families and communities in peril.
+This assistance has been the lifeline to Palestine refugee families and communities in peril.

 As the brutality and complexity of the conflict grow, so do the humanitarian consequences.
-UNRWA's unique operational depth and breadth in the region provide a critical framework of stability for Palestine refugees affected by the conflict.
+The Agency’s unique operational depth and breadth in the region provide a critical framework of stability for Palestine refugees affected by the conflict.
 UNRWA schools, clinics and cash assistance have been instrumental in maintaining a level of resilience despite extreme suffering.
-However, at 50% funding, we are unable to sustain this response.
+However, at 51.2 per cent funding, we are unable to sustain this response.

-We will need US$ 415.4 million in 2015 to meet the bare minimum needs of Palestine refugees affected by the conflict in Syria, Lebanon and Jordan.
-The Palestine refugees count on all of us to stand by them until a solution can be found to the Palestine refugee issue.
-Your firm support is ever more critical and ever more appreciated as 2015 in Syria looms dark with greater challenges and hardship.
+We will need US$ 414 million in 2016 to meet the bare minimum needs of Palestine refugees affected by the conflict in Syria, Lebanon and Jordan.
+Palestine refugees count on all of us to stand by them until a just and lasting solution can be found to their plight.
+Your firm support is ever more critical and appreciated as 2016 looms dark in Syria with greater challenges and hardship.